MatthewYong/saitama-dainingu/README.md

 - [Google Maps and Markers](https://developers.google.com/maps/documentation/javascript/examples/map-simple): Used in the contact section on all pages of the website
 - [Code Insistitute - Project Love Running](https://courses.codeinstitute.net/program/FullstackWebDeveloper): Used in gallery.css code line 16 for creating a photo gallery

-Previous versions of the website:
+Code were used in the previous versions of the website:
 - [Stackoverflow](https://stackoverflow.com/questions/44690752/zoom-background-image-only): for zooming in on background image in index.html
 - [CSS-Tricks](https://css-tricks.com/practical-css-scroll-snapping/): for scrolling one section at a time in index.html